Josiah Wedgwood: Marriage and children

+As a Unitarian, aware of legal constraints on nonconformists getting education, Wedgwood supported dissenting academies such as Warrington Academy, where he gave lectures on chemistry, and was made a professor of metallurgy.
+The older children first went to school in 1772; the boys to Hindley, while Sukey went to a dame school in Lancashire along with his niece, the daughter of Mrs. Willet.
+In 1774 he sent his son John to the Bolton boarding school run by the Unitarian minister Philip Holland, followed by young Josiah the next year, and Tom in 1779.

-Career and Work
+Career and work

 Pottery

 Wedgwood was keenly interested in the scientific advances of his day and it was this interest that underpinned his adoption of its approach and methods to revolutionise the quality of his pottery.
 His unique glazes began to distinguish his wares from anything else on the market.

 By 1763, he was receiving orders from the highest-ranking people, including Queen Charlotte.
 Wedgwood convinced her to let him name the line of pottery she had purchased "Queen's Ware", and trumpeted the royal association in his paperwork and stationery.
 Anything Wedgwood made for the Queen was automatically exhibited before it was delivered.
 In 1764, he received his first order from abroad.
 Wedgwood marketed his Queen's Ware at affordable prices, everywhere in the world British trading ships sailed.
 In 1767 he wrote, "The demand for this sd.
 Creamcolour, Alias, Queen Ware, Alias, Ivory, still increases – It is amazing how rapidly the use of it has spread all most [sic] over the whole Globe."

 He first opened a warehouse at Charles Street, Mayfair in London as early as 1765 and it soon became an integral part of his sales organization.
 In two years, his trade had outgrown his rooms in Grosvenor Square.
 In 1767, Wedgwood and Bentley drew up an agreement to divide decorative wares between them, the domestic wares being sold on Wedgwood's behalf.
 A special display room was built to beguile the fashionable company.
 Wedgwood's in fact had become one of the most fashionable meeting places in London.
 His workers had to work day and night to satisfy the demand, and the crowds of visitors showed no sign of abating.
 The proliferating decoration, the exuberant colours, and the universal gilding of rococo were banished, the splendours of baroque became distasteful; the intricacies of chinoiserie lost their favour.
 The demand was for purity, simplicity and antiquity.
 To encourage this outward spread of fashion and to speed it on its way Wedgwood set up warehouses and showrooms at Bath, Liverpool and Dublin in addition to his showrooms at Etruria and in Westminster.
 Great care was taken in timing the openings, and new goods were held back to increase their effect.